Runtime Interface

 - path: /path/to/your/pkg/libxxx_pkg.so

-With the configuration file in place, you can start the AimRT process using the following example command.
+With the configuration file, start the AimRT process using the following example command.
 Press ctrl-c to stop the process:

 ./aimrt_main --cfg_file_path=/path/to/your/cfg/xxx_cfg.yaml

-The aimrt_main executable provided by AimRT accepts several parameters as initialization parameters for the AimRT runtime.
+AimRT officially provides the aimrt_main executable program, which accepts some parameters as initialization parameters for the AimRT runtime.
 The functions of these parameters are as follows:

 Parameter